 Also, in the course of its review, the Committee considered the advice and input of the Company's management.
 Specifically, the Committee leverages the Company's management, human resources department and legal department to assist the Committee in the timely and cost-effective fulfillment of its duties.
 The Committee solicits input from the Chief Executive Officer and human resources department regarding compensation policies and levels.
 The legal department assists the Committee in the documentation of compensation decisions.
-In addition, the Build-A-Bear Workshop, Inc. 2020 Omnibus Incentive Plan (the "2020 Plan") provides that the Chief Executive Officer and Chief Financial Officer have the limited authority to grant equity awards to Company employees other than executive officers and the Chief Executive Officer and Chief Human Resources Officer had such authority under the 2017 Omnibus Incentive Plan, awards under which were frozen in June 2020 when the Company's stockholders approved the 2020 Plan.
-The Committee does not permit members of the Company's management to materially participate in the determination of their particular compensation; nor does the Committee permit members of management, including the Chief Executive Officer, to be physically present for those portions of Committee meetings during which the particular member of the management team's performance and compensation are reviewed and determined.
+In addition, the Build-A-Bear Workshop, Inc. 2020 Omnibus Incentive Plan (the "2020 Plan") provides that the Chief Executive Officer and Chief Financial Officer have the limited authority to grant equity awards to Company employees other than executive officers.
+The Committee does not permit members of the Company's management to materially participate in the determination of their particular compensation, nor does the Committee permit members of management, including the Chief Executive Officer, to be present for those portions of Committee meetings during which the particular member of the management team's performance and compensation are reviewed and determined.